 AES-256 in GCM mode with an encryption key stored separately from the database.

 Rumble has been developed with security best practices in mind.
-For additional details about the platform architecture and to see a copy of our last penetration test, please contact us.
+For additional details about the platform architecture and to see the executive summary of our last penetration test, please contact us by email at firstname.lastname@example.org.